seankral/readMe-generator/README.md

 ## Usage

-From your local machine open up you CML and run `node index.js` from the root directory.
+From your local machine open up your CML and run `node index.js` from the root directory.
 You will be prompted with questions that will be entered into your `README` file once they are answered.
 Upon completion of the question prompts, a `README` file will be created in the `dist` directory.

 ## Made with: